facebook/react-native-website/docs/getting-started.md

 ### Java Development Kit

 React Native requires a recent version of the Java SE Development Kit (JDK).
-[Download and install Oracle JDK 8 or newer](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if needed.
-You can also use [OpenJDK 8 or newer](http://openjdk.java.net/install/) as an alternative.
+[Download and install Oracle JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if needed.
+You can also use [OpenJDK 8](http://openjdk.java.net/install/) as an alternative.

 <block class="native mac linux windows android" />